A Male Trail Runner With A Running Vest On Stopped And Looking At His Smartphone

 Diet

-With the festive season upon us, it’s more likely you will observe the negative effects of a poor diet and a little too much festive cheer (e.g. alcohol) but in the post-holiday New Year’s resolution period, the benefit of a diet with more fresh vegetables, fish or reduced refined carbohydrates will make itself visible on your HRV, and help to reinforce good habits going forward.
+With the festive season upon us, it’s more likely you will observe the negative effects of a poor diet and a little too much festive cheer (e.g. alcohol), but in the post-holiday New Year’s resolution period, the benefit of a diet with more fresh vegetables, fish or reduced refined carbohydrates will make itself visible on your HRV, and help to reinforce good habits going forward.

 Stress management

 For most recreational athletes (and quite a few elites), mental, emotional and general lifestyle place a bigger stress on the body than training does.
 So being able to manage stress is very important, not only to give yourself the biggest tolerance for training, but for overall quality of life and happiness in general.
 Mental stress is caused by the difference between the load placed upon us, and our perceived ability to cope, so there are two ends to work on!
-Techniques such as mindfulness (i.e. focussing on the present moment), deep breathing, yoga, Pilates and even open water swimming are all powerful tools that improve our perception.
+Techniques such as mindfulness (i.e. focusing on the present moment), deep breathing, yoga, Pilates and even open-water swimming are all powerful tools that improve our perception.
 You may be surprised at how large an effect one of these has on your HRV.

 You can watch your baseline rise with purely aerobic training

-Watching your HRV rise (and subsequently your resting HR fall) can act as a powerful motivator to keep the hours of long slow distance coming, when the thought of either going outside in bad weather or facing the monotony of indoor trainers seems an unappealing prospect.
+Watching your HRV rise (and subsequently your resting HR fall) can act as a powerful motivator to keep the hours of long, slow distance coming when the thought of either going outside in bad weather or facing the monotony of indoor trainers seems an unappealing prospect.

-Good HRV software (like the ithlete app) can also help you identify when your training volume is increasing too rapidly, by associating HRV changes with increases in your Acute:Chronic training load ratio (TSB) as shown in the chart below taken from the ithlete Pro™ app.
+Good HRV software (like the ithlete app) can also help you identify when your training volume is increasing too rapidly, by associating HRV changes with increases in your Acute: chronic training load ratio (TSB) as shown in the chart below taken from the ithlete Pro™ app.
 You should also find that as your HRV baseline rises during recovery (The 8-15 of March in this example), so does your resilience to all forms of stress.

 You can detect early signs of illness & take action

 Training in adverse conditions (especially cold and wet) makes you more susceptible to colds and upper respiratory tract infections.
-HRV is a great barometer of when your immune system is becoming mobilized and can often give you a day’s heads up that allows you to wrap up warm, take some favored supplements (zinc, vitamin C, honey & lemon, Echinacea, etc.) and get an early night to give yourself the best chance of fighting it off.
+HRV is a great barometer of when your immune system is becoming mobilized and can often give you a day’s heads-up that allows you to wrap up warm, take some favored supplements (zinc, vitamin C, honey & lemon, Echinacea, etc.) and get an early night to give yourself the best chance of fighting it off.

 The chart below shows an example of sudden sickness following an early-season training camp when the athlete’s immune system was in a weakened state.
 But it also shows how quickly recovery took place when the training was removed: